ansyblenetwork/aquietlife/_posts/2021-07-04-choosing-expirations.md

 In contrast, news that is current and immediate has a much larger chance of inspiring exuberance or fear.
 Further, novice traders or speculators looking for immediate gratification are more likely to trade options near expiration.

 With respect to capital efficiency, 0-14 DTE contracts have the greatest theta decay.
-Equivalently, they freeze your capital for the least amount of time.
+Equivalently, they freeze your capital for the least amount of time per unit of premium.

 ### On diversification